CF Montreal drop home opener to Philadelphia in loss - TSN.ca

 The Canadian Press

+MONTREAL — After a commanding victory in the biggest club competition in CONCACAF against one of the most storied teams in Mexico, CF Montreal appears to have hit a bit of a slump.

-MONTREAL — CF Montreal are still winless in MLS after falling 2-1 at home to the Philadelphia United on Saturday afternoon.
+Montreal is still winless through two games in MLS after falling 2-1 in its home opener to the Philadelphia Union on Saturday afternoon, 10 days after defeating Mexican side Santos Laguna 3-0 in the Champions League.

+CF Montreal then lost 2-0 to Orlando City SC in its MLS season opener last weekend.
+Montreal now shifts its attention back to the Champions League as the team heads to the Estadio Azteca to face Cruz Azul in the first leg of the quarterfinal on March 9.

+“It was just an off day for us.
+It’s the second game of the season and my first with these guys.
+I’m sure we’ll connect and click when the time comes,” said Kei Kamara, who made his first start for Montreal.
+“We learned from last week and we’ll learn from this week, and it’ll push us into Wednesday (against Cruz Azul)."

 Montreal started off controlling possession and dictating the pace but were unable to break through Philadelphia’s two banks of four.

-The first major chance of the game was Philadelphia’s when a defensive mix-up led to Julián Carranza’s shot point blank forcing a crucial save from Sebastian Breza.
+The first major chance of the game was Philadelphia’s when a defensive mix-up led to Julian Carranza’s shot, point blank, forcing a crucial save from Sebastian Breza 15 minutes in.

-Just after the half-hour mark, Lappalainen’s shot deflected off Nathan Harriel, arcing over everyone and opening the scoring for Montreal.
+Just after the half-hour mark, Lappalainen’s shot surprised everyone, including himself when it deflected off Nathan Harriel, soaring over everyone and opening the scoring for Montreal.

 While Philadelphia gradually started to impose their will on the game, neither team threatened to add to the scoreboard.